Sakshi1027/Webinar-Engagement-Booster/README.md

 1. Setup Google Forms for registration and attendance tracking.
 2. Create Google Sheets for storing responses and triggers.
-3. Use Zapier to automate:
+3. Use  n8n to automate:
    - Reminder emails
    - Attendance verification
+   - Feedback form distribution
+4. Use Zapier to
     - Certificate generation and emailing
-   - Feedback form distribution
 4. Design interactive webinar slides using Slido.
 5. Generate QR codes for attendance form access.